Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Results

 We analyze the spreading dynamics through the lens of hierarchical propagation across node classes defined by their hyperdegrees $(k_1, k_2)$.
 In contagion processes in networks (with only pairwise interactions) with heterogeneous degree distributions, it has been shown that the spreading follows a well-defined hierarchical pattern~\cite{barthelemy2004velocity}.
 Specifically, the disease initially spreads through highly connected nodes, and once these are infected, it progressively cascades to nodes of smaller degree.

-To extend this analysis to higher-order networks we first look at the evolution of average hyperdegree of newly infected nodes, which can be defined for each order of interaction as:
+To extend this analysis to higher-order networks we first look at the evolution of average hyperdegree of newly infected nodes.
+To quantify this, we define the variable $J_{k_1}^{k_2}(t)$ as the cumulative number of infected nodes in hyperdegree class $(k_1,k_2)$, whose time evolution is described by $\dot{J}_{k_1}^{k_2} = \big(\beta_1 k_1 \braket{I} + \beta_2 k_2 \braket{Z}\big)S_{k_1}^{k_2}$.
+Given this, we define the average hyperdegree of newly infected nodes for each order of interaction as:

-Here, $\Delta t$ represents a fixed time window that can be adjusted according to the dynamics of the process; in our analysis, we use $\Delta t = 0.5$.
-The quantities $\bar{k}_1(t)$ and $\bar{k}_2(t)$ represent the average hyperdegree of nodes infected between time $t$ and $t + \Delta t$, providing insight into the characteristics of newly infected nodes during that period.
+Here, the values of $J_{k_1}^{k_2} (t)$ are obtained by solving the effective hyperdegree model, and $\Delta t$ is the time step used to solve the system of equations.
+The quantities $\bar{k}_1(t)$ and $\bar{k}_2(t)$ represent the average hyperdegree of newly infected nodes between time $t$ and $t + \Delta t$, providing insight into the characteristics of newly infected.
 In Figs.~\ref{fig:results4}(a) and~\ref{fig:results4}(b), we show the temporal evolution of $\bar{k}_1(t)$ and $\bar{k}_2(t)$ for the same cases displayed in panels (i--m) of Fig.~\ref{fig:results3}.

 We observe that $\bar{k}_1(t)$ starts at a high value, indicating that nodes infected early in the epidemic tend to be highly connected.
 As time progresses, $\bar{k}_1(t)$ decreases, reflecting that newly infected nodes have progressively smaller 1-hyperdegree.
 This behavior is consistent across all correlation types and aligns with what is typically observed in epidemics on networks with just pairwise interaction.
 It corresponds to a hierarchical spreading pattern in which highly connected nodes are infected at the onset of the epidemic; once these hubs are rapidly infected, the disease spreads to nodes with increasingly smaller values of $k_1$.